srikrishnan-lab/lab-manual/docs/applying/graduate.md

 You can apply for graduate admission to Cornell at the [Graduate School's Admissions site](https://gradschool.cornell.edu/admissions/apply/){:target="_blank"}.

+!!! info inline "Graduate Fields"

     Cornell organizes its graduate admissions and supervision around graduate fields of study, rather than departments.
 Faculty who are members of a field can supervise students in that field, even if they are outside of their department.
+You can therefore apply to any of the fields in which Vivek is a member and be part of the group.
+Feel free to ask about more information of any of these fields to find which might be the best fit for your goals.

 Vivek is a member of the graduate faculty in [Biological & Environmental Engineering](https://gradschool.cornell.edu/academics/fields-of-study/subject/biological-and-environmental-engineering/biological-and-environmental-engineering-phd-ithaca/){:target="_blank"}, [Civil & Environmental Engineering](https://gradschool.cornell.edu/academics/fields-of-study/field/civil-and-environmental-engineering/){:target="_blank"}, and [Systems Engineering](https://www.systemseng.cornell.edu/se){:target="_blank"}.

 ### Thesis Programs (M.S. and Ph.D)

 When funding is available for M.S. and Ph.D students to do specific work, these positions will be advertised on the group's ["Join Us"](https://srikrishnan-lab.github.io/join/){:target="_blank"} page.
 When projects allow for a broader scope, or more general funding is available, that same page will note how many students the group is looking to take on.

+!!! important inline end "Graduate Fellowships"

-If you are externally funded (through a graduate fellowship, such as the [NSF GRFP](https://www.nsfgrfp.org/) or others), feel free to reach out if you are interested in our research.
-If you are considering applying for a graduate fellowship, Vivek is also happy to work with you on developing your application.
+    - If you are externally funded (through a graduate fellowship, such as the [NSF GRFP](https://www.nsfgrfp.org/) or others), feel free to reach out if you are interested in our research, regardless of whether a position is advertised.
+    - If you are considering applying for a graduate fellowship, Vivek is also happy to work with you on developing your application.

 You can apply to the aforementioned fields without contacting faculty ahead of time, but it is recommended that you [email Vivek](mailto:viveks@cornell.edu) to [express interest](#interest) ahead of time (*well* ahead of time &mdash; make sure you can determine if the group is a good fit!).
+This will ensure that we can [evaluate fit] and, if all goes well, your application will be given priority.

 ### Professional Programs (M.Eng. and M.P.S.)